-Associate Director, IDSS; Director, SSRC; JR East Professor of Engineering, CEE; Program Chair, SES
+JR East Professor of Engineering, CEE; Department Head, CEE

-Ali Jadbabaie is the JR East Professor of Engineering in the department of Civil and Environmental Engineering, the Associate Director of the Institute for Data, Systems, and Society (IDSS), and the Director of the Sociotechnical Systems Research Center (SSRC) at MIT.
+Ali Jadbabaie is the JR East Professor of Engineering in the department of Civil and Environmental Engineering, the Department Head of Civil and Environmental Engineering, the Former Associate Director of the Institute for Data, Systems, and Society (IDSS), and the Former Director of the Sociotechnical Systems Research Center (SSRC) at MIT.
 He is a recognized expert in the fields of network science, decision and control theory, and multi-agent coordination.
 Prof. Jadbabaie joined MIT from Penn, where he was the Alfred Fitler Moore Professor of Network Science in the Department of Electrical and Systems Engineering.

 Through his highly-cited and influential research, Prof. Jadbabaie has made fundamental contributions in optimization-based control, multi-agent coordination and consensus, network science, and network economics.
 He has won several prestigious awards, and his students and postdoctoral scholars have become professors within electrical, computer, and mechanical engineering departments in top universities and in eminent business schools.